yassine222/Bottleji-platform/TICKET_CREATION_FIELDS.md

 **Key Points**:
 - ✅ `relatedDropId` is populated with the actual drop ObjectId
+- ✅ `contextMetadata.ticketType` identifies this as a drop issue
-- ✅ `contextMetadata.dropId` contains the same drop ID
+- ✅ `contextMetadata.drop` contains complete drop details (structured)
+- ✅ `contextMetadata.issueContext` indicates this is from "household_drop_last_3_days"
-- ✅ `location` contains the drop's location
+- ✅ `location` contains the drop's location for mapping
-- ✅ Drop details are stored in `contextMetadata` for reference

 **Backend Processing**:
 - Fetches drop interactions using `relatedDropId`